plaza tennis

 6. In addition to injury-related absences, female players who take time off due to pregnancy or parenthood are also eligible for a protected ranking This acknowledges the unique challenges faced by women in balancing their professional tennis careers with family responsibilities

-See also how is pickleball different from tennis
+See also how to win tennis matches

 The concept of Protected Ranking in tennis aims to support players during difficult periods in their careers It provides them with an opportunity to maintain their rank and resume competitive play when they are ready By acknowledging the impact of injuries and personal circumstances, PR contributes to a more inclusive and compassionate approach within the sport